mity/mctrl/lib/acutest/README.md

 ## What Is Acutest

-Acutest is C/C++ unit testing facility aiming to be as simple as possible, to not to stand in the developer's way and to minimize any external dependencies.
+Acutest is C/C++ unit testing facility aiming to be as simple as possible, not to stand in the developer's way and to minimize any external dependencies.

 To achieve that, the complete implementation resides in a single C header file, and its core depends only on few standard C library functions.